Lokaloka

 In Hindu mythology, Lokaloka is an enormous mountain belt believed to be ten thousand yojanas in breadth, and as many in height.
-Its name means "a world and no world".
 It features in Puranic cosmography as the dividing line between the known world, consisting of seven concentric island continents or dvipas and seven encircling oceans, and the dark void of nothingness.

+Etymology

+The name Lokaloka is derived from the Sanskrit words loka meaning "world" and aloka meaning "non-world" or "darkness," together meaning "world and no-world."
+In some texts it is also called Alokaparvata, "the mountain of no-light."
+Certain puranic descriptions also call it "Chakravala" due to its circular shape.